-If you’re a certified project manager, then you likely use Gantt chart software.
-A Gantt chart is a good tool to show the bigger picture on a project and work well for people who like things displayed graphically, and that’s why we love them.
-But not everyone loves them.
+If you’re a certified project manager, then you likely use Gantt chart software or at least some sort of Gantt chart template.
+A Gantt chart is an effective tool to show the bigger picture on a project and works well for people who like things displayed graphically.
+Despite their popularity, not everyone loves working in a Gantt chart.

 Fortunately, there are simpler ways to get your message across.
-Here are five alternatives to formal Gantt charts that you can use today.
+Here are five alternatives to the Gantt chart templates that you can use today.

 Five Best Gantt Chart Alternatives for Project Management